papauorg/craftbeerpi4-docker/readme.md

+# The docker image is now part of the craftbeerpi4 repository.
+No need for this one anymore.
+ARCHIVED!

 # Docker image for CraftBeerPi 4

 This is a docker image for the CraftBeerPi 4.
 It is built by using the